SirJubilant/shopify_theme/README.md

 # This is a projects that was developed upon just HTML, CSS, and Vanila Javascript to build an accesible and responsive shopify theme.

 ## The challenge

-The challenge here is to build a merchant onboarding experience to carter for the three of the most popular types of Shopify merchants:
+The challenge from Franz Kati of [crushing it tech](https://www.crushingit.tech/hackathon/challenge) here is to build a merchant onboarding experience to carter for the three of the most popular types of Shopify merchants:

 + Mouse users
 + Screen readers